jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

      and/or employees as they from time to time think fit, and determine their powers and duties.

-2. The may fill any vacancies in any of the offices of the Corporation of terms expired or unexpired.
+2. They may fill any vacancies in any of the offices of the Corporation of terms expired or unexpired.

 3. They may incur such indebtedness as they deem necessary, not